ankitects/anki-manual/src/studying.md

 each child deck's limit is also enforced, and you do not need to see the cards in deck order either.
 See the [deck options](deck-options.md#review-sort-order) section of the manual for more information.

-By default, for new cards and reviews, Anki fetches cards from the decks in alphabetical order.
+By default, for new cards, Anki fetches cards from the decks in alphabetical order.
 So in the above example, you would get cards first from “French”, then “My Textbook”, and finally “Vocab”.
 You can use this to control the order cards appear in, placing high priority cards in